11) Optimize Geometry Parameters

 This is actually quite a difficult problem to solve in general.
 We need some way of informing our optimization algorithm that we want our mesh to retain some degree of regularity.
 As you can imagine, there are many ways of defining regularity and the best choice will usually be problem specific.
 One simple and general form of regualization that we will implement here is edge length regularization.
 This means that we will add a second loss that measures how much the triangle edge lengths of the mesh diverge from their initial lengths.
 The result of this will be that our optimization process will have two sources of (possibly competing) gradients.
 One source (the image matching loss) will pull the triangle vertices to match the reference image.
 The other source (the regularization loss) will pull the triangle vertices so that the edge lengths match those of the original mesh.
 Let’s see what happens to our optimization process when we implement this.

 Clearly, the regularization loss is working to prevent the mesh from becoming scrambled as before.
-Unfortunately, this also means that the mesh doesn’t converge very well to match the bunny image.
+Unfortunately, this also means that the mesh is unable to deform enough to closely match the target image.
 Let’s try another experiment where we periodically reset the reference edge lengths.
-This will still provide some of regularization, but should also, over time, allow the mesh to undergo the extreme transformations required to match the bunny image.
-Let’s see what this looks like.
+This will still provide some of regularization, but should also, over time, allow the mesh to undergo the large transformations required in this example.
+Here is what this looks like.

 Coding Challenge 11